opensupporter/osdi-docs/list_exchange_profile.md

 The steps in this scenario, are loosely:

+**Setup Phase**

+The setup phase occurs when a user wants to import a list from the second application to the first.

 1. API Exchange: The first application queries the lists collection in the second application to find available lists to import.
 2. Choose list: A user of the first application chooses a list to import.
 3. API Exchange: The first application imports people on the list from the second application by paging through the items collection of the list and following links to the associated person.

+**Operational Phase**

+The operational phase occurs when actions take place on the first application and tags are sent back to the second as a result of those actions.

-4. Actions happen: Actions happen in the first system on the imported people, such as sending them a text message or an email.
+1. Actions happen: Actions happen in the first system on the imported people, such as sending them a text message or an email.
-5. API Exchange: The first system sends back tag information to the second system, storing results of the action on the people in the first system in the second system as taggings.
+2. API Exchange: The first system sends back tag information to the second system, storing results of the action on the people in the first system in the second system as taggings.

 _[Back to top...](#)_